RoaLogic/RV12/DATASHEET.md

 See PDF Datasheet for further details

-#### Machine Bad Address Register (`mbadaddr`)
+#### Machine Trap Value Register (`mtval`)

+The `mtval` register is an XLEN-bit read-write register formatted as shown in Figure \[fig:mtvalreg\].

+When a trap is taken into M-mode, `mtval` is written with exception-specific information to assist software in handling the trap.
+Otherwise, `mtval` is never written by the implementation, though it may be explicitly written by software.

-`mbadaddr` is an XLEN-bit read-write register.
-When a hardware breakpoint is triggered, or an instruction-fetch, load, or store address-misaligned or access exception occurs, `mbadaddr` is written with the faulting address. `mbadaddr` is not modified for other exceptions.
+When a hardware breakpoint is triggered, or an instruction-fetch, load, or store address-misaligned, access, or page-fault exception occurs, `mtval` is written with the faulting effective address.
+On an illegal instruction trap, `mtval` is written with the first XLEN bits of the faulting instruction as described below.
+For other exceptions, `mtval` is set to zero, but a future standard may redefine `mtval`’s setting for other exceptions.

-For instruction-fetch access faults with variable-length instructions, `mbadaddr` will point to the portion of the instruction that caused the fault while `mepc` will point to the beginning of the instruction.
+For instruction-fetch access faults with variable-length instructions, `mtval` will point to the portion of the instruction that caused the fault while `mepc` will point to the beginning of the instruction.

+#### Counter-Enable Registers (`[m|s]counteren`)

+Note: Machine performnce counters are currently unsupported and therefore all HPM*n* bits are hardwired to ’0’.

+The counter-enable registers `mcounteren` and `scounteren` control the availability of the hardware performance monitoring counters to the next-lowest privileged mode.

+When the CY, TM or IR bit in the `mcounteren` register is clear, attempts to read the `cycle`, `time`, or `instret` register while executing in S-mode or U-mode will cause an illegal instruction exception.
+When one of these bits is set, access to the corresponding register is permitted in the next implemented privilege mode (S-mode if implemented, otherwise U-mode).

+If S-mode is implemented, the same bit positions in the `scounteren` register analogously control access to these registers while executing in U-mode.
+If S-mode is permitted to access a counter register and the corresponding bit is set in `scounteren`, then U-mode is also permitted to access that register.

-#### Machine Cycle Counter (mcycle, `mcycleh`)
+#### Machine Cycle Counter (`mcycle`, `mcycleh`)

 The `mcycle` CSR holds a count of the number of cycles the hart has executed since some arbitrary time in the past.
 The `mcycle` register has 64-bit precision on all RV32 and RV64 systems.

 On RV32 only, reads of the `mcycle` CSR returns the low 32 bits, while reads of the `mcycleh` CSR returns bits 63–32.

-#### Machine Instructions-Retired counter (minstret, `minstreth`)
+#### Machine Instructions-Retired counter (`minstret`, `minstreth`)

 The `minstret` CSR holds a count of the number of instructions the hart has retired since some arbitrary time in the past.
 The `minstret` register has 64-bit precision on all RV32 and RV64 systems.

 On RV32 only, reads of the `minstret` CSR returns the low 32 bits, while reads of the `minstreth` CSR returns bits 63–32.

+#### Machine Performance counters (`mhpmcounter`, `mhpmcounter`)

+The Machine High Performance counters `mhpmcounter3-31, mhpmcounter3-31h` are implemented but unsupported in the current RV12 implementation.

+#### Machine Performance event selectors (`mhpevent`)

+The Machine High Performance event selector CSRs `mhpevent3-31` are implemented but unsupported in the current RV12 implementation.

 ### Supervisor Mode CSRs